Types of Chemical Peels

 Medium Depth Peels

-Medium peels vary in terms of chemical solution, but the most common medium depth peel is a Trichloroacetic acid peel.
+Medium chemical peels vary in terms of chemical solution, but the most common medium-depth peel is a Trichloroacetic acid peel.

 Trichloroacetic Acid Peels (TCA)

-Trichloroacetic acid peels, or TCA peels, are offered in a range of strengths and combinations.
-TCA can be used in combination with salicylic acid, among others, at a lower percentage within a solution.
+Trichloroacetic acid or TCA peels are offered in various strengths and combinations.
+TCA can be combined with salicylic acid, among others, at a lower percentage within a solution.
 However, when the TCA percentage exceeds 20%, it is administered solely by a medical professional, such as Dr. Green.
-TCA peels are an excellent choice for patients who experience pigment irregularities and sun damage, as well as deep wrinkles and acne scars.
+TCA peels are an excellent choice for patients who experience pigment irregularities, sun damage, deep wrinkles, and acne scars.
 Additionally, TCA peels can be used to treat pre-cancerous growths on the skin, also known as actinic keratosis.

 Deep Peels